Is my child eligible?

 What are the charges?

-The only charge for our Stakeholder Junior ISA is an annual management charge of 1% and 0% for the first 12 months.
+The only charge for our Stakeholder Junior ISA is an annual management charge of 1.5% (reducing to 1% after 10 years).
 Unlike other providers, we don’t charge entry, exit or transfer fees.

 The Foresters Stakeholder (Schroders) Managed Funds meet government-set stakeholder standards, which means more of your money is invested for your benefit.